“There is only one proof of ability: doing it.” [Marie von Ebner-Eschenbach]

 Technicians and Professionals

-For technicians and professionals the 5 most important competencies are:
+For technicians and professionals, the five most important competencies are:

 Competency Explanation Weight

-Impact and Influence Uses direct Persuasion, Facts, and Figures, gives Presentations tailored to Audience, shows Concern with professional Reputation 5
+Impact and Influence Uses direct persuasion, facts, and figures, gives tailored presentations, shows concern for professional reputation 5

-Conceptual Thinking Recognizes Key Actions, underlying Problems, make Connections and Patterns 4
+Conceptual Thinking Recognizes key actions, underlying problems, makes connections and patterns 4

-Analytical Thinking Anticipates Obstacles, breaks Problem apart systematically, makes logical Conclusions, sees Consequences, Implications 4
+Analytical Thinking Anticipates obstacles, breaks problems down systematically, makes logical conclusions, sees consequences and implications 4

-Initiative Persists in Problem Solving, addresses Problems before asked to 4
+Initiative Persists in problem-solving, addresses problems proactively 4

-Interestingly, self-confidence, concern for order and quality, teamwork and cooperation, technical expertise, and customer service orientation are less important for technicians and professionals.
+Interestingly, self-confidence, concern for order and quality, teamwork and cooperation, technical expertise, and customer service orientation are less critical for technicians and professionals.

 Example: Evaluation of a Technical Professional

-For technicians and professionals the 5 most important competencies are Achievement Orientation, Impact and Influence, Conceptual Thinking, Analytical Thinking, and Initiative.
-Let us have a look at the relevant scales for each competency and rank an imaginary female technical professional into these scales.
+For technicians and professionals, the five most important competencies are Achievement Orientation, Impact and Influence, Conceptual Thinking, Analytical Thinking, and Initiative.
+Let us examine the relevant scales for each competency and rank an imaginary female technical professional on these scales.

 Achievement Orientation

-Let us assume the employee can get her superior’s and some colleagues' buy-in for parallel work on a project to implement its processes with another method.
-She works on this project in addition to her normal work.
-Her direct boss and 5 further colleagues support her and work together with her.
-The new method is successful and new for the company.
+Assume the employee gets her superior’s and some colleagues' buy-in to work on a project with a new method in addition to her regular work.
+Her boss and five colleagues support her.
+The new method is successful and innovative for the company.

 Impact and Influence